 MiniProfiler comes as a great tool to measure the individual performance at first.
 It is not only capable to measure the app performance across various processes, but it also shows the information while you run the app.
 MiniProfiler is also capable to profile SQL queries from the underlying framework and it can also flag the duplicated SQL queries.
 This is the ideal tool to measure the performance of long-running queries.

 For evaluating aggregate performance measurement you this MiniProfiler tool is not enough.
 It is ideal for mainly evaluating the app performance in a running condition.
 This requires an application performance monitoring (APM) tool capable to measure and evaluate the overall app performance.
 Apart from these, you can also opt for some credible and sought-after test automation tools in the market.

-A time-tested way to optimise the performance and speed of backend queries is simply to clear all the irrelevant data that it needs to deal with.
+A time-tested way to optimize the performance and speed of backend queries is simply to clear all the irrelevant data that it needs to deal with.
 As your users are not going to access all the thousands of content pieces pushed to the client side at the same time, you need to deal with data in a structured and relevance-focused manner.
-There are modern web interfaces that helps backend dealing with volumes of data with effective pagination protocols and developers just do not need to do much except opting for such tools.
+There are modern web interfaces that help the backend dealing with volumes of data with effective pagination protocols and developers just do not need to do much except opt for such tools.

 One of the most effective way to ensure faster data supply is to prevent such needs with effective caching technology.
 With asp.net core, you have literally most complete data caching solutions through in-memory and distributed caching technologies.